 Retaining walls have an important job to do.
 They have to hold the earth itself back.
 A retaining wall is used where you want to maintain earth in a place where a natural slope means that it won't stay put if you leave it to its own devices.
 The wall literally keeps it in place which means that as well as looking great (well our walls look great anyway) it also has to be tough enough for the task and that means engineering excellence as well as masonry skills in order to be sure that retaining wall will remain retaining.
 There are cases where a retaining wall isn't just for holding back soil – some retaining walls actually hold back other walls where angles don't match up or issues of subsidence mean that the older wall is losing its shape.
-Technically a basement wall is also a retaining wall but the term is mostly used for freestanding walls.
-No matter; we build them all.
+Technically a basement partition is also a retaining wall but the term is mostly used for freestanding walls.
+No matter the situation; as a trusted block wall contractor we build them all.

 Cavity Retaining Walls